 Bowness on Solway Primary School to stage hit school musical Dazzle!

 CASE STUDY: STAGING A SCHOOL MUSICAL

-Bowness on Solway Primary School has chosen Limelight Musicals’ Dazzle! as its end-of-year production for 2013.
+Bowness on Solway Primary School has chosen Limelight Musicals’ Dazzle! as its end-of-year production.

 Why did it choose Dazzle?
 And how is the school approaching the production?

 Over the coming weeks, we will follow the children's progress through rehearsals leading to curtain-up and final bows.

 In a series of 'Director’s Dispatches', Chris Rafferty, the school’s headmaster and producer of Dazzle, will record his reflections and insights as the production takes shape.